 The New York Parent Teacher Association (PTA) was sponsoring the events and has now posted on Facebook that the State Education Commissioner's Office requested suspending the remaining meetings because the commissioner concluded the outcome was not constructive for those attending.

-"give legitimacy to these groups" and if we wanted to find them we could "look
+When asked who the "special interest groups" are, King responded that he didn't want to "give legitimacy to these groups" and if we wanted to find them we could "look them up ourselves."

 Dr. King was scheduled to meet with teachers and administrators to observe classrooms at School 2.
 School 2 was the recipient of a $4.2 million school improvement grant which provides for extended learning time, family support services, professional development and classroom technology.